modelingevolution/gst-plugin-pylon/README.md

 **Exposure Time in Metadata**

 When ExposureTime chunk is enabled, the actual exposure time used for each frame is included in the buffer metadata.
 This is particularly useful for HDR sequences where each frame may have a different exposure time.

+**Note:** When HDR sequences are configured (`hdr-sequence` property is set), the plugin automatically enables `ChunkModeActive` and `ChunkEnable-ExposureTime` to provide exposure metadata for each frame.
+This allows applications to track which exposure value was used for each captured frame without manually enabling chunks.

 **Example**